schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 The set of unicast addresses is the largest and most useful block of addresses in the Internet Protocol (IP).
 Some portions of the IP address space have been "reserved for future use" for decades.
+The future has arrived.

 This memo reclassifies the address block 240.0.0.0/4 as globally routable unicast address space.
 Most implementations have already